SirPepperPot/EnhancedOverhaulRemixLauncher/README.md

 # Enhanced Overhaul Launcher

-Enhanced Overhaul Launcher is a Windows utility dedicated exclusively to Enhanced Overhaul Revamped for For The King II.
-This repository contains the complete Python source used to build the standalone launcher executable and the authored C# source of the BepInEx plugin for review.
+Enhanced Overhaul Launcher is a Windows utility dedicated exclusively to Enhanced Overhaul Remix for For The King II.
+This repository contains the complete Python source used to build the standalone launcher executable.

 ## What the launcher does